fabiospampinato/pikchr-wasm/readme.md

 await pikchr.loadWASM (); // First of all you need to load the WASM instance and wait for it

-const markup = 'box'; // The markup to render const svg = pikchr.render ( compressed ); // You get an SVG as a string back
+const markup = 'box'; // The markup to render const svg = pikchr.render ( markup ); // You get an SVG as a string back
 ```

 ## Licenses